NAVIGATION

 • 2015 National Science Foundation Office of the Inspector General plaque in recognition of leadership, effort, and dedication in the investigation and prosecution of Small Business Innovation Research (SBIR)/Small Business Technology Transfer (STTR) fraud cases.

-• 2015 U.S. Department of Homeland Security Office of the Inspector General plaque for dedication and professionalism greatly furthering the mission of protecting the homeland.
+• 2015 U.S. Department of Homeland Security Office of the Inspector General plaque for dedication and professionalism, greatly furthering the mission of protecting the homeland.

 • 2010 Raymond E. Fernandez Award from the Hillsborough County Sheriff’s Hispanic Advisory Council for outstanding contributions to the criminal justice system.